cuemacro/finmarketpy/INSTALL.md

     libraries it is possible to install them manually via pip, below is a list of the dependencies
         * all libraries
             * numpy - matrix algebra (Anaconda)
-            * pandas - time series (Anaconda) - older versions of pandas could have issues due to deprecated methods
+            * pandas - time series (Anaconda) - older versions of pandas could have issues due to deprecated methods - recommend 0.24.2
             * pytz - timezone management (Anaconda)
             * requests - accessing URLs (Anaconda)
             * mulitprocess - multitasking